-Sometimes hosting servers don’t do this well, and unfortunately errors arise.
-It’s not possible for us to test the REST API in every hosting environment, but we are working very hard to fix these sorts of issues as we discover them.
+- If the server does not recognize credentials for some reason, errors can arise.
+It’s not possible for us to test the REST API in every hosting environment, but we fix issues as we discover them.

 Common errors ↑ Back to top